Section Five

 First, obviously, multi-modal, multi-lingual, and cross-lingual technologies are amazing, useful, and include a wide range of options.

-Most recently, the technological possibilities have expanded these options in ways and to extents that we are changing our presumptions about interpreting spoken language versus translating written language.
-It has become routine in the ESL/ESOL program where I am currently, for example, for phone-assisted conversations to be conducted by one person speaking in Language 1 and the other person then reading their message in Language 2 (speech to text transliteration followed by machine-generated sight translation) or for a situation where one person types in Language 1 and the other person then hears the message aloud in Language 2 (machine-generated sight translation followed by text to speech conversion)nd.
-Apple’s “Live Translation” feature, for example, already combines speech to text transliteration, text to speech conversion, and machine translation from one written language to another in ways that allow all possible combinations of two conversational partners speaking, reading, and/or listening in either or both of their two languages.
-The resulting conversation is intended to feel almost like consecutive interpretation (if both people are listening), and it actually involves fascinating behind-the-scenes or visible combinations of languages and technologie
+It has become routine in the ESL/ESOL program where I am currently working, for example, for phone-assisted conversations to consist of one person speaking in Language 1, the phone creating a speech-to-text transcription and then an instant machine-generated sight translation of that text, and the other person then reading Speaker 1’s written message but in Language 2.
+Alternatively, one person can type in Language 1 and then, after only the briefest of pauses for some technological magic to be completed, the other person hears the message aloud in Language 2 (i.e., machine-generated sight translation followed by text-to-speech conversion).
+Apple’s “Live Translation” feature combines speech-to-text transliteration, text-to-speech conversion, and machine translation from one written language to another in ways that allow all possible combinations between two conversational partners speaking, reading, and/or listening in either or both of their two languages, if both conversational partners have the necessary hardware and software.
+The resulting conversation is intended to feel almost like simultaneous interpretation (if both people are listening), and it actually involves fascinating behind-the-scenes and visible combinations of languages and technologies.

 If your daily life includes primarily monolingual English-language conversations, in fact, you might be surprised by how often and how expertly many people in the U.S. routinely use interpretation and translation technologies to communicate.
 (Remember those 20% of people in the U.S. who use languages other than English?)
-Conversations conducted through Google Translate or Apple’s equivalents are a bit slower than unimodal, unilingual conversations, and may require a bit more patience on both people’s parts, but the technology is there and serves many wonderful purposes for many people, both in language-learning classrooms and in day-to-day life.
+Conversations conducted through Google Translate or Apple’s equivalents are a bit slower than unimodal, unilingual conversations, and they may require a bit more patience on both people’s parts, but the technology is there and serves many wonderful purposes for many people, both in language-learning classrooms and in day-to-day life.

-Can we adapt these technological possibilities into our communication care clinical sessions?
-Yes and no, and there are several special and intertwined details to be sure we understand about professional ethics, legal requirements and regulations, accuracy of materials, and clients’ privacy rights.
-Let’s start with the bad news: there are some ethical concerns, legal limits, and related specific prohibitions that affect our use of automatic interpretation and translation technologies in our clinical work.
+Let’s start with the bad news: there are several ethical concerns, legal limits, and related specific prohibitions that affect our use of automatic technologies for interpretation and translation in our clinical work.

 Concerns and Prohibitions with Cross-Lingual Technologies